 The establishment of a CE does not indicate that a proposed technology is mature for adoption or that the testing conducted in the CE is fully adequate for assessing the merits of the technology, and a favourable outcome of CE does not indicate a need for adoption of the technology.

-[Add a note that draft specification text shall be provided with CE input documents.]
+Draft specification text shall be provided with CE input documents.

 Software development and anchor generation (update)